FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

 Notice that the `index` cannot be directly used in the buttons' `onclick` attributes.
-You must instead place the `index` or any other parameter of this scope into the component's local state object and access it via `this.state`.
-This step is a consequence of the app using a different calling context when later invoking the `onclick` function.
+You must instead place the `index` into the component's local state object and access it through `this.state`.
+This step is required for local variables because the app uses a different calling context when later invoking the `onclick` function.

-The only buttons remaining to add are the decimal point and the operators.
+The only buttons still missing are the decimal point and the operators.
 These buttons will each call the `addSymbol` action, so you can create them using another convenient ElTag function, `each`.
 This function works like `Array.map` and takes an array and a callback function to perform for each element in the array.

 Create the symbol button array containing each button's symbol and CSS id.